8 Charts Every Investor Needs to See When Markets Crash

 Then you have the big 1998 market decline.
 Stocks fell 19.3% over the span of a few months.
 Stocks quickly recovered and reached a new all-time high by early 1999.

 Then you have the 2000-2002 bear market.
-This crash came after the dot.com reached its frenzied peak in March 2000.
+This crash came after the dot-com boom reached its frenzied peak in March 2000.
 Although this was one of the worst market downturns in U.S. history, stocks went on to recover and reach new all-time highs in 2007.

 In the midst of the decade-long recovery that followed the 2008 crash, the market saw a decline of about 19% in late 2011.
 Stocks recovered and reached a new all-time high by early 2012.

-Note: Editor’s Note: Yesterday, InvestorPlace CEO Brian Hunt reminded us that free markets, innovation, and productive enterprise have allowed mankind to achieve incredible progress despite wars, recessions, and bear markets.